Fagan inspection: Follow-up

 In the follow-up phase of a Fagan inspection, defects fixed in the rework phase should be verified.
 The moderator is usually responsible for verifying rework.
 Sometimes fixed work can be accepted without being verified, such as when the defect was trivial.
 In non-trivial cases, a full re-inspection is performed by the inspection team (not only the moderator).
+In this phase all the participants agree that the defects are addressed adequately.

 If verification fails, go back to the rework process.

 Roles

 The inspection process is normally performed by members of the same team that is implementing the project.
 The participants fulfill different roles within the inspection process: